 “We are unable to discuss specific techniques utilized in criminal investigations,” ATF spokesperson Erik Longnecker told The Epoch Times.
 “ATF utilizes a multitude of legal means in our criminal investigations to protect our communities from violent gun crime.”

 Longnecker referred The Epoch Times to the National Tracing Center website for information about “several overt programs such as multiple sales and demand letters that can be helpful in identifying illegal firearms trafficking.”

 A black man in Florida was monitored daily by the FBI for at least 90 days in 2020 because an ATF agent wrote, “Based on my training and experience, I have not seen a legal firearms purchaser purchase approximately 30 firearms in a 120-day window for their personal collection.”

 Licensed firearms dealers must report to ATF the sale of two or more handguns to the same purchaser within five consecutive business days.
-However, there is no federal law limiting the number of guns a person can buy.
+However, there is no federal law that limits the number of guns a person can buy.

-“Some agent just decided, ‘That is enough Second Amendment for you this year,’” Robert Olson, the attorney who filed the FOIA lawsuit for the GOA, told The Epoch Times.
+“Some agent just decided, ‘That is enough Second Amendment for you this year,’” Robert Olson, the attorney who filed the FOIA lawsuit for the gun owners’ group, told The Epoch Times.

 Buying and Selling Guns

 A Wisconsin man was put under surveillance in 2020 because an ATF agent saw text messages related to buying and selling guns and suspected dealing without a license.
 The agent said the man bought guns from the website Gunbroker.com, transferred them through a local gun store, and then resold the firearms “using email, text messaging, and the website Armslist.com.”